 Daya's grandmother has seen the kindness shown to her granddaughter, and now they both live with the knowledge they are cared for and loved.

-More than 75,000 children like Daya are finding hope in Christ through Bridge of Hope centers, but millions of others still live in despair.
+More than 75,000 children like Daya have the opportunity to hear about Christ through Bridge of Hope centers, but millions of others still live in despair.
 Reach into their world by sponsoring a child.

-An illiterate man came with a strange request to our GFA Bridge of Hope leaders:
+An illiterate man came with a strange request to a Gospel for Asia-supported Bridge of Hope center:

-Would they send the “medical doctor named Jesus” to help his sick wife?
+Would the staff there send the “medical doctor named Jesus” to help his sick wife?
 He was dead serious and quite desperate in his pleading.

-Here is the story: In a GFA Bridge of Hope center, a first grader named Nibun was not only getting a normal education in mathematics, reading and writing, but he was also learning about Jesus.
-He listened closely as his teachers talked about this man healing the sick, casting out demons and feeding the hungry.
+Here is the story: In a Bridge of Hope center, a first-grader named Nibun was not only getting a normal education in mathematics, reading and writing, but he was also learning about Jesus.
+He listened closely as his teachers talked about this Man healing the sick, delivering people from evil spirits and feeding the hungry.

 Nibun’s home was a mud hut where he lived with his parents.
 Like other poor families, they didn’t have the luxury of going to a hospital when they were sick; it was simply too expensive and most doctors were several miles away.
 Five or ten miles may not seem like much while riding in a car or a bus, but it’s a long distance to travel on a dirt path through the woods, especially when sick.

 Nibun’s mother had been very ill.
 His father did everything he could and even cried out to all his gods for help.
 But she continued to get worse, and soon her situation became critical.
 That’s when Nibun told his father about the amazing things Jesus did.
-And this poor man thought we had a medical doctor named Jesus at our GFA Bridge of Hope center.
+And this man thought there must be a medical doctor named Jesus at the Bridge of Hope center.